ajitkumar2ster/homewatch/README.md

 + sudo pip install configparser
 ### Setup your home sensor pins as in the .conf file.

+You will notice in the code that I am using a proxy.
+This is because some ISPs tend to block bots.
+So I have setup my pi as a proxy server as well.
+I followed a simple process of setting up a tor proxy server.

 Give it a whirl!